Aman-raj048/OIBSIP_Data-Analytics_2/README.md

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Airbnb NYC Listings Data Cleaning
 **Level**: Beginner
 **Database**: `ab_nyc_2019`

-This project is part of the OIBSIP internship program and demonstrates SQL skills applied to retail sales data.
-The goal is to import, clean, and analyze transactional data to uncover customer behavior, product performance, and sales trends.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering business-driven questions through SQL queries.
-It is designed for learners starting their journey in data analytics and aiming to build a solid foundation in SQL with practical insights.
+This project is part of the OIBSIP internship program and demonstrates SQL skills applied to the Airbnb NYC 2019 dataset.
+The goal is to import raw listing data, clean it by handling missing values, duplicates, inconsistencies, and outliers, and prepare a reliable dataset for further use.
+The project emphasizes professional pipeline design and evaluator‑friendly documentation.

+## About Dataset

+*Context:*
+Since 2008, guests and hosts have used Airbnb to expand traveling possibilities and present more unique, personalized ways of experiencing the world.
+The dataset used, describes the listing activity and metrics in NYC for 2019.

+*Content:*
+The dataset includes host details, geographical availability, and metrics needed to ensure integrity and consistency.

+*Acknowledgements:*
+This public dataset is part of Airbnb, and the original source can be found on the Airbnb open data portal.

 ## Objectives

-- *Dataset Input:* Import the provided retail dataset into the `retail_sales` database using MySQL Workbench for analysis.
+- *Dataset Input:* Import the provided Airbnb dataset into the ab_nyc_2019 database using MySQL Workbench.
-- *Database Setup:* Create and populate tables with retail sales records.
+- *Database Setup:* Create and populate the listings table with Airbnb records.
+- *Data Cleaning:*
-- *Data Cleaning:* Handle missing values, duplicates, and ensure data consistency.
+  - Handle missing values with imputation or removal.
-- *Exploratory Data Analysis (EDA):* Run SQL queries to understand customer demographics, product categories, and monthly sales trends.
-- *Business Insights:* Use SQL to answer targeted business questions (e.g., top spending age group, gender spending share, seasonal peaks).
-- *Visualization:* Export query results to CSV and build charts (bar, pie, line, heatmap) in Excel for clear communication.
+  - Identify and eliminate duplicate records.
+  - Standardize formats (dates, text casing, numeric ranges).
+  - Detect and address outliers that may skew results.
-- *Final Report:* Document queries, outputs, and insights in a professional format for internship submission.
+- *Final Report:* Document queries, outputs, and cleaning steps in a professional format for internship submission.

+## Key Concepts and Challenges
+- *Data Integrity:* Ensuring accuracy, consistency, and reliability throughout the cleaning process.
+- *Missing Data Handling:* Addressing null values with imputation or informed removal.
+- *Duplicate Removal:* Maintaining uniqueness by eliminating duplicate records.
+- *Standardization:* Applying consistent formatting and units across the dataset.
+- *Outlier Detection:* Identifying and addressing extreme values that distort the dataset.

 ## Project Structure